grafana/terraform-provider-grafana/docs/index.md

 [Grafana OnCall](https://grafana.com/docs/oncall/latest/oncall-api-reference/)
 uses API keys to allow access to the API.
 You can request a new OnCall API key in OnCall -> Settings page.

+### `cloud_provider_access_token`

+An access policy token created to manage [Grafana Cloud Provider Observability](https://grafana.com/docs/grafana-cloud/monitor-infrastructure/monitor-cloud-provider/).
+To create one, follow the instructions in the [manging cloud provider section](##obtaining-cloud-provider-access-token).